Your child falls and injures a front incisor.

 A toothache keeps you awake at night.

 At Saunders DDS, we realize life is unpredictable.
-That’s why we provide emergency care after hours for our patients on record at our Asheville dentist office.
+That’s why we provide Dental Urgent care after hours for our patients on record at our Asheville dentist office.
 Our patients don’t have to go to the hospital emergency room or the urgent care clinic with their dental emergencies a phone call to our office is all it takes to talk to one of our doctors when you need an emergency dentist in Asheville NC.

 Not a patient yet?
 We provide same-day services during our regular office hours to anyone with a dental emergency.